You are here:Home1/Visits2/Archaeology for All KS5

-Pupils practice the historical enquiry skills used by an archaeologist and learn how fragments of history can build up a picture of the past.
-This programme
+Pupils will study the history of the local area employing the historical enquiry skills used by archaeologists.
+Pupils will discover how fragments of history can build up a picture of the past.

-Session 2: Indoor activities show pupils how to distinguish between different materials and identify and date the artefacts using specially designed sorting boards – very colourful and easy to use!
-We also investigate how artefacts found around the Thames help us build up a picture of London’s settlement.
-Time permitting; sessions will round up with a look at our partners’ collections.
+Indoor activities will enable pupils to learn how to distinguish between different materials and identify and date artefacts using specially designed sorting boards.
+Pupils will investigate how artefacts found around the Thames help us to build up a picture of London’s history.
+Pupils will gain chronological knowledge from pre-history to present day.

 Museum of London, Museum of London Docklands, Greenwich, Brunel Museum, Southwark, Fulham Palace.

 Full day programme at all sites (except Southwark).

 Half day prgrammes available on request (except Fulham Palace and Brunel Museum).

 Please help us preserve London’s heritage by not taking artefacts from the foreshore